irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 In this theoretical scenario, the survivors would be ridden with melted eyeballs, burns, chronic radiation syndrome, and other horrible injuries.
 They would eventually be able to rebuild, but it would take a thousand years of darkness.
 The only thing keeping us from this scenario is a process of checks and balances, big red buttons, and turned keys, a process, unfortunately, also designed by humans.

-I understand it poorly, but I know that the people at the highest levels of power in this process are people like Vladimir Putin and Donald Trump, mad people who already send thousands to their deaths.
+I understand it poorly, but I know that the people at the highest levels of power in this process are people like Vladimir Putin and Donald Trump, mad people who already send thousands to their deaths, in Ukraine and Iraq for example.

 Besides this theoretical scenario, atrocity on the scale of the entire Planet Earth is already happening.
 A rise in overall heat, leading to extreme high temperatures, low temperatures, and other dreadful weather effects, has already happened.
 It will take us decades to reverse this process in a best-case scenario.
 I think we're probably living in the fastest and messiest period of human history ever.
 When Genghis Khan took his reign of terror across Mongolia, at least the people on the other side of the world were none the wiser.
 These days, we can send messages across the globe in an instant, people across the globe in a day, empires and pollutants across the globe in only a few years.
 We have no choice but to come together and do better, or all die at once.